Transgender powerlifter asks Minnesota Supreme Court to let her compete in women's events

 Ansis Viksnins, an attorney for USA Powerlifting, argued that the law requires courts to answer the question of whether a defendant had a discriminatory motive, not just whether the action was discriminatory.
 He said the Court of Appeals was right to send the case back to the trial court to determine whether the sports group had a legitimate reason for barring Cooper from competing in its women's division.

-“I would suggest there would be a serious, chilling effect on women’s sports” if Cooper's arguments prevail, Viksnins saoid.
+“I would suggest there would be a serious, chilling effect on women’s sports” if Cooper's arguments prevail, Viksnins said.

 Transgender people's participation in sports has been a contentious issue across the country and was a hot topic in the fall elections.
 Republican Donald Trump put his opposition front and center in his presidential campaign.
 The LGBTQ-rights movement regarded Trump's election as one of its biggest setbacks in its history.

-Many Republican-led states have banned transgender people from competing in girls and women's high school and collegiate sports.
+At least 24 states have laws on the books barring transgender women and girls from competing in certain women's or girls sports competitions.
 And the U.S. Supreme Court on Wednesday will take up the issue of gender-affirming care for transgender minors, which has been banned by Tennessee and 25 other Republican-led states.

 In an indication of the intense interest in the Minnesota case, numerous athletes and organizations on both sides filed friend-of-the-court briefs, including former tennis champion Martina Navratilova, who was part of a group of 83 female athletes backing USA Powerlifting's position.
 One of the organizations backing Cooper is the locally based LGBTQ+ rights group Gender Justice.

-The Minnesota Human Rights Act contains broad protections against discrimination, including on the basis of sex defined broadly, and was updated last year to specifically include gender identity.
+The Minnesota Human Rights Act contains broad protections against discrimination, including on the basis of sex defined broadly, and was updated last year to specifically include gender identity, when the Legislature also made Minnesota a refuge for young people coming from other states for gender-affirming care.

-“The widespread support for Cooper and trans inclusion in sports only underscores that discrimination has no place in sports or society,” Jess Braverman, legal director at Gender Justice, said in a statement before oral arguments in the case.
-“No one should be denied the opportunity to pursue their dreams and ambitions simply because of who they are.”
+“We believe in the right to live free from discrimination, and to pursue one's dreams, whether that's excelling in athletics, advancing in a career, or simply living openly as your own authentic self,” state Sen. Erin Maye Quade, who serves as an adviser to Gender Justice, told reporters after the hearing.
+“Minnesota has long been a leader in advancing justice.
+And we are proud to be a trans refuge state, providing hope and support amid a national landscape that has grown increasingly hostile to transgender people.”

 The justices took the case under advisement and did not say when they would rule.
 Since the legal arguments were based largely on how the courts should interpret Minnesota law, the eventual decision won't set a binding precedent for other states.
 But courts elsewhere faced with similar issues could choose to draw on the legal reasoning behind it.